-Increasingly, we are seeing organisations led by those who take a holistic view of their business, encompassing their customers, employees, and shareholders.
+Increasingly, we are seeing organizations led by those who take a holistic view of their business, encompassing their customers, employees, and shareholders.
 Often, they believe a multi-stakeholder model is the best model for achieving long-term success.

-Those who believe in building purpose into their organisations don’t view it as mutually exclusive from making a profit.
+Those who believe in building purpose into their organizations don’t view it as mutually exclusive from making a profit.
 They view the two as linked, seeing purpose as a strong influence in driving employee motivation, attracting more customers, and meeting the demands of shareholders.

 Richard Walker, managing director of Iceland Foods, is a strong proponent of leading with purpose and approaches it from a company-wide perspective.
 He admits many of the most positive initiatives Iceland took to help customers during the Covid-19 crisis were ideas submitted by store colleagues rather than dreamt up in head office.

 How to navigate conflicting stakeholder groups

 It’s one thing to lead with purpose and embed that within the mission of the organization, but it is a wholly different challenge when that purpose plays against the beliefs of a proportion of your customer base.
 Navigating this as a leader ultimately comes down to your own beliefs.